Dominique de Villepin: Humanist France

 De Villepin launched a new political party on 24 June 2025 called Humanist France.
 He said in an interview with Le Parisien that too many French political parties were populist, one-upping each other, and stigmatising.
 He wanted France to move away from polarising identity politics.
 He opened his party up to any political view in order to bring citizens together to "defend social justice and the republican order".
 He said voters deserve choice, and not be stuck "between the radicalism of the LFI and the RN".
 He lamented the state of the world as more dangerous "without rules, without international law, where the law of the jungle, the law of the strongest prevails."
 Polling shows him to be one of the most popular politicians in France.
 A BVA poll indicated that he was pulling most of his support from La France Insoumise.
 However, other polling puts him far down in preferences.

 Personal life

 Villepin enjoys traveling through the U.S., and has spoken of Route 66 as giving a feeling of the "wide open spaces of America" that signify "dreams and opportunities".
 He has said that the U.S. is a source of inspiration for "every lover of liberty and democracy".

 De Villepin has been living in an apartment near the Place de l’Etoile in Paris since 2022.
-His art collections includes works by Anselm Kiefer, Miquel Barceló, Zao Wou-Ki and Yan Pei-Ming.
+His art collection includes works by Anselm Kiefer, Miquel Barceló, Zao Wou-Ki and Yan Pei-Ming.